 Sidecar rapidly developed into a drink that was classical in London and Paris, combining a cognac, orange liqueur with lemon juice.
 The dry smile often provided bartenders with difficulties balancing an enticing challenge.

 During the 1920s, it was interesting to sail around the lake, avoiding prohibition limits, to Europe and to South America.
 Rum was available in Cuba to create the El Presidente, a blend of white rum, dry vermouth, orange curacao as well as grenadine.
+In addition, a smoked version of this cocktail can be made by adding smoke to the cocktail.
 In Cuba, the cocktail was made.

 Like the Sidecar, an American bartender, Eddie Woelke, is accredited to create a cocktail that has made the beverage in Havana, Cuba, more sophisticated and famous.
 The original recipe was first produced in honor of Cuba’s president, Mario Menocal.